Generating Novel Scene Compositions from Single Images and Videos: Experiments

-We evaluate SIV-GAN in the Single Image and Single Video settings, using the model configuration described in Sec.~\ref{sec: train_det}.
-We use 100k iterations on an image and 300k iterations on a video for training.
+We evaluate SIV-GAN by conducting experiments in two different settings: learning from a \textit{single image} and from a \textit{single video}.
+For both of them, we use the same model configuration as described in Sec.~\ref{sec: train_det}.
+We train our model for 100k iterations in the Single Image setting and for 300k iterations in the Single Video setting.

-\paragraph{Datasets} Following \cite{Shaham2019SinGANLA}, we evaluate the Single Image setting on 50 images from Places \citep{zhou2017places}.
-In addition to their protocol, we select 15 videos from the DAVIS~\citep{pont20172017} and YFCC100M \citep{thomee2016yfcc100m} datasets.
-In the Single Video setting, we use all the frames as training images, while for the Single Image setup we use only one middle frame.
+\myparagraph{Datasets.} Following SinGAN~\citep{Shaham2019SinGANLA}, we evaluate the Single Image setting on 50 images extracted from the Places dataset \citep{zhou2017places}.
+In addition to their protocol, we also select 15 videos from the DAVIS~\citep{pont20172017} and YFCC100M \citep{thomee2016yfcc100m} datasets.
+We use all the frames as training images in the Single Video setting, while we use only one frame from the middle of each video for the Single Image setup.
 The chosen videos last for 2-10 seconds and consist of 60-100 frames.

-\paragraph{Metrics} To assess the quality of generated images, we measure the single FID (SIFID) \citep{Shaham2019SinGANLA}.
-Its original formulation uses InceptionV3 features before the first pooling layer at $\frac{H\times W}{4}$ resolution, which capture low-level image details.
-To assess high-level properties, such as scene layouts, we also propose to compute SIFID at $\frac{H\times W}{16}$ resolution.
-To evaluate the diversity of samples, we adopt the pixel diversity metric from \citep{Shaham2019SinGANLA}.
+\myparagraph{Metrics.} To assess the quality of generated images, we measure the mean single FID (SIFID) \citep{Shaham2019SinGANLA}.
+Following the evaluation from \cite{Shaham2019SinGANLA} and \cite{Hinz2020ImprovedTF}, in the Single Image setting we also report the \textit{best} SIFID among the generated samples.
+The original SIFID formulation uses InceptionV3 features before the first pooling layer at $\frac{H\times W}{4}$ resolution.
+We observed that such metric captures only low-level image details, such as colors and textures, and not high-level semantic image properties, such as appearance of objects or global layouts.
+To evaluate higher-level realism, we therefore additionally use later features obtained before the final classification layer at $\frac{H\times W}{16}$ resolution.
+To evaluate the diversity of samples, we adopt the pixel diversity metric from \cite{Shaham2019SinGANLA}.
 To measure perceptual diversity, we also report the average LPIPS \citep{Alexey2016} across pairs of generated images.
-To verify that the models do not simply reproduce the training set, we report average LPIPS to the nearest image in the training set, augmented in the same way as during training (Dist. to train).
+To verify that the models do not simply reproduce the training set, we report average LPIPS to the nearest image in the training set, augmented in the same way as during training (Dist.\ to train).
 We note that SIFID tends to penalize diversity, favouring overfitting \citep{Robb2020FewShotAO}.
-Thus, to account for this quality-diversity trade-off, a fair analysis should assess both diversity and quality.
+To account for this quality-diversity trade-off, a fair analysis should thus assess both diversity and quality.